 - Vermont State Parks, Adirondack trails and trails near Lake Champlain

 - nearby Rutland and Chittenden Counties

 Access: Consider whether the area you are starting from has parking limitations.
+Also in the winter and early spring, check to make sure access gates are open and the parking area is plowed.
 Carpooling is encouraged!

 Season of the year: Mud season, bird nesting seasons, hunting seasons.